 This Shoo-Fly Cake is from Classic Home Desserts by the late James Beard award winner Richard Sax.
 I previously made a Double Chocolate Pudding from his book and it was excellent, so I've been thumbing through and looking for another recipe.
 It's adapted from the pie recipe and is made into a cake instead!

 It has simple ingredients and is a snap to make.
 The result is a very tender cake with a sandy crumb topping.

-I loved the deep molasses flavor in contrast to the crumbly topping, but thought it was a little better with a big dollop of whipped cream on top to cut the sweetness.
-After the addition of the whipped cream, it was luscious and eye-rolling worthy.
+I love the deep molasses flavor in contrast to the crumbly topping, but it's just a touch better with a big dollop of whipped cream on top to cut the sweetness.
+After the addition of the whipped cream, it's luscious and eye-rolling worthy.

-If you're looking for a quick, different, and deliciously-sweet cake, this is it!
+It's amazing how easy this cake is to make.
+If you're looking for a quick, different, and deliciously-sweet cake, this Shoo-Fly Cake is it!